 Breaking out into the FAME song is also a must!

 I LOVE scarf season!
-There is nothing better than wrapping up in a nice silk scarf or thick wooly scarf and snuggling in.
+There is nothing better than wrapping up in a nice silk scarf or thick woolly scarf and snuggling in.
 I even love that it is acceptable to keep the scarf on in school – pro to teaching life!

-Anyway, I personally like a mixture of scarves and have a never ending of excuses to take at least 3 different types on my travels!
+Anyway, I personally like a mixture of scarves and have a never-ending of excuses to take at least 3 different types on my travels!
 I tend to wear silk, softer materials in the evenings and thicker materials when I plan to be outside for longer.